jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl_intro/delta_func.png" style="border:none;width:60%">
 </div>

-Implement a XOR or the delta function is not important to learn deep learning (DL).
-Nevertheless, we demonstrate the potential of building a complex function estimator through a network of simple computation nodes.
+Implement a XOR or a delta function is not important for deep learning (DL).
+Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
+In both cases, we need a network with 2 layers.
+A network with 3 or 4 layer can push the hand written recognition of number to an accuracy of 95% easily.
+Naturally, a network for many layers (deeper) can reproduce a much complicated model.
+For example, Microsoft ResNet for image recognition has 100+ layers.

 ### Build a Linear regression model